pavanchelmeti-png/Sql_project/README.md

 # Sql_project
-this is my first sql project
+this is my first sql project,
 done by - pavan kumar